Frequently Asked Questions

 How do I schedule my appointment?

 At this time, Missouri residents are encouraged to complete Operation Safe's Vaccine Interest Form.
-Operation Safe will contact you to schedule an appointment for your vaccine, which is dependent on your eligibility and our vaccine supply.
+Operation Safe will contact you to schedule an appointment for your vaccine.
 We will contact you to schedule your appointment using the information you provided on your vaccination interest form, which may be by email, text or phone.

 What should I wear?